aarontran/g309.2-0.6/Notes.md

   (do try this -- may reduce backgrounds in image. but your data are so noisy anyways that it may not have much effect).

-Suggestion -- can we combine the MOS1/2 spectra from each obsid?
-    results in three spectra / region to fit.

 Is HD 119682 introducing light curve noise? compute FOV lightcurve _without_ point sources.